jkroepke/blog/content/posts/the-false-security-of-pinned-github-actions-commit-hashes/index.md

 The owners of the original project never saw or approved this code.
 A person never needed permission to change their project.
 A person just pushed a commit to their fork.

-{{< image src="images/wttr-github-actions.png"
-alt="A screenshot of a GitHub Actions workflow that uses a malicious commit from a forked repository" caption="A screenshot of a GitHub Actions workflow that uses a malicious commit from a forked repository" src_s="images/wttr-github-actions.png" src_l="images/wttr-github-actions.png" >}}

 ## The Misleading Security of Commit Hashes

 This problem exposes a weakness in a common security practice.
-Many [guides](https://www.stepsecurity.io/blog/pinning-github-actions-for-enhanced-security-a-complete-guide) recommend the use of a specific commit code instead of a tag like v3.
+Many [guides](https://www.stepsecurity.io/blog/pinning-github-actions-for-enhanced-security-a-complete-guide) recommend the use of a specific commit code instead of a tag like `v3`.
 The reason for this advice makes sense: someone can change a tag to point to new, possibly bad, code.
-Using a specific commit code, also called a hash, gives a secure, unchanging version of the code.
+Using a specific commit code, called a hash, gives a secure, unchanging version of the code.

 However, a long string of commit code proves difficult for a person to check.
 It provides no information about where the commit originated.
 People often simply trust that the hash corresponds to good code.

 This creates a perfect hiding place for bad code.
 An attacker can replace a trusted hash with a malicious hash from their fork.
-Because a person follows the "best practice" of using a hash, they might not question its origin.
+Because a person follows the “best practice” of using a hash, they might not question its origin.
 This gives a false sense of security.

 ## How This Defeats Company Rules

 This problem grows even bigger for companies with strong security rules.
-Many companies have a [action policy](https://docs.github.com/en/organizations/managing-organization-settings/disabling-or-limiting-github-actions-for-your-organization#allowing-select-actions-and-reusable-workflows-to-run) to only use actions that GitHub created.
+Many companies have an [action policy](https://docs.github.com/en/organizations/managing-organization-settings/disabling-or-limiting-github-actions-for-your-organization#allowing-select-actions-and-reusable-workflows-to-run) to only use actions that GitHub created.
 This policy stops people from using actions from unknown places.

+{{< image src="images/permissions.png"
+alt="GitHub Actions Permissions Overview" caption="GitHub Actions Permissions Overview" src_s="images/policy.png" src_l="images/policy.png" >}}

 The policy looks at the name of the action (`actions/checkout`).
-Since the modified policy uses the name `actions/checkout`, the policy allows it.
+Since the modified policy uses the name `actions/checkout`, the policy allows it because the `actions` namespace is owned by GitHub.
 The policy does not check where the specific commit code comes from.
 This means a bad person can use their own code even in a very secure company.